sursh/travel-clothes/README.md

 # Travel clothes

 for women who want to be super comfy and still look put together!
-This is a living document and contributions are super welcome (see the end of the page for more details)
+This is a living document and contributions are encouraged (see the end of the page for more details)

 ## Pants

 ## Shirts

 ## Outer Layers

+"I carry a lightweight 'blanket' throw over arms or legs or use as pillow."

 ## Underwear & Bras